sunnyjaycer/Superfluid-ERC20-Wrapping/README.md

     - Chain ID    : 80001

 2. Deploy testMaker token (or use pre-deployed)
-    * Deploy testMaker contract, set initial supply
+    * Deploy testMaker contract in testMaker.sol, set initial supply
     * **OR** skip to next step using testMaker token at 0xE9e2fCfC0A491C7dB9ABc20A12d18460C09c6816

 3. Deploy Wrapped Super Token Contract
-    * Deploy init contract
+    * Deploy initMakerSuperToken contract in init.sol
     * Run *createMakerSuperToken* function with address of testMaker token contract as argument
     * Run *getSuperToken* function with address of testMaker token contract as argument
         * This will provide the address of the Wrapped Super Token Contract on Mumbai testnet